 Sustainability

 More than ever before, outdoor gear brands are making a serious effort to incorporate sustainable production practices.
-Within the climbing pack market, two of the most common measures we see are recycled materials and PFC/PFAS-free DWR coatings that forgo the use of harmful perfluorocarbons.
-Patagonia has been at the forefront of the sustainability movement for years, and both their Cragsmith and Ascensionist packs above use recycled nylon and polyester (the Cragsmith also has a PFC-free DWR treatment).
+Within the climbing pack market, two of the most common measures we see are recycled materials and PFAS-free DWR coatings that forgo the use of harmful perfluorocarbons.
+Patagonia has been at the forefront of the sustainability movement for years, and both their Cragsmith and Ascensionist packs above use recycled nylon and polyester (the Cragsmith also has a PFAS-free DWR treatment).
 Additionally, both packs are certified as bluesign-approved, which indicates that they meet strict health and environmental standards and have been deemed safe for workers, consumers, and the environment.
 CiloGear’s WorkSack is another standout, touted as the first of its kind to be made from reclaimed ocean waste.
 Final brands worth calling out are Osprey, REI Co-op, and Blue Ice—all of whom we’ve seen improve their lineups with eco-friendlier materials and practices of late.

 Climbing backpack (Osprey Mutant 52 looking at mountains)